ImplFerris/pico-pico/src/debugging/gdb/analyze-led-loop.md

 ```

-Now the program has run through set_high and the delay, and stopped at our second breakpoint on line 65, right before calling set_low.
+Now the program has run through `set_high` and the delay, and stopped at our second breakpoint on line 65, right before calling `set_low`.
 Let's check GPIO_OUT again:

 ```sh
 (gdb) x/x 0xd0000010